easypcceo/jacobtuwiner/pages/cold-email/cold-email.md

 Make sure to craft several different versions of your email script.
 This way you'll be able to A/B test them later on.

+## Don't Forget the Follow-Up

+Your initial email may only garner 10% of the total replies your campaign *could* get if you have great follow-up messages.

+Following-up is an art all by itself, which is why I wrote this post about the [best cold email follow-up sequences](/cold-email/follow-up/) you can use to 10x your response rates.

+Enjoy!

 ## A/B Testing

 Most people send a few emails, don't book any meetings, and give up.